SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-16-max-drawdown.md

 \end{aligned}
 $$

-Clearly the order of the return

-hard to combine
-hence the drawdown ($$DD_t$$) for each time on the investment (P).
-The sharpest drawdown ever happend is the Maximum Drawdown.

-What poses challenges is that maximum drawdown does not really bear nice analytical properties.
-Other than return distribution, the sequence of the realized return also matters!
-Accounting for this time dependence nature, we would expect maximum drawdown is a random variable jointly governned by return distribution and investment horizon.
+Clearly, not only the return distribution but also the time dependece and length of the return occurence matters.
+Longer investment horizon is more likely to trigger more severe drawdown, as is a stream of continous loss.
+We would expect maximum drawdown is a random variable jointly determined by the stochastic process of the return and the investment horizon.

+Ideally, we should derive the distribution of the maximum drawdown in terms of the return process and horizon, study this distribution well and control it within acceptable range with this knowledge in portfolio construction and risk management.
+Unfortunately, this comprehensive approach is generally not viable for maximum drawdown.

-There is generally no closed form  solutions to describe the distribution of maximum drawdown even with the return distribution and investment horizon clearly defined.
-Magdon-Ismail et al (2004) derived the cumulative distribution function of MDD under the assumption that the net value of investment follows Brownian motion with zero drift.
-While even this result under a quite ideal assumption is too complex to proceed with further intuitive discussions.
+There is generally no closed form solutions to describe this distribution.
+Magdon-Ismail et al (2004) derived the cumulative distribution function of maximum drawdown under the assumption that the net value of investment follows Brownian motion with zero drift.
+While even this result under quite ideal assumptions is too complex to proceed with further intuitive discussions or incorporation in portfolio optimization.

+Even we are able to forecast the maximum drawdown for each seucity rather confidently, the maximum drawdown of a portfolio takes more than maximum drawdown of each constituent to aggregate.
+To control the maximum drawdown explicitly in a portfolio constuction process, we actually need to forecast the return series for every constituent within the universe (N*T), which is obviously not realistic.

 **Bottom Up**